jguida941/ci-hub-orchestrator/docs/reference/TOOLS.md

 ### Dispatch Callers - Current (Updated 2025-12-22)

-The caller workflow (`hub-ci.yml`) invokes the reusable workflows and exposes the full toolset for dispatch mode.

-**Fully supported in dispatch callers:**
-- PMD (Java)
-- Black (Python)
-- isort (Python)
-- mutmut (Python)
-- Hypothesis (Python)
-- Semgrep (both)
-- Trivy (both)

-**Limitation:**
-- Docker inputs are not exposed in the standard caller due to GitHub’s 25-input limit.
-Use central mode or a docker-specific caller when needed.
+The standard caller workflow (`hub-ci.yml`) exposes all reusable workflow inputs except Docker-related inputs (GitHub's 25-input limit).
+Use central mode or a docker-specific caller when Docker is required.

 ### Aggregation - Complete (Updated 2025-12-15)